0x0539/tap.io/README.md

 Running the Example
 ===================
-After cloning the repository, you should run ```node example/snake/server/server.js```.
-Now you should be able to hit http://localhost:7787/snake.html in a couple different windows and see what happens.
+After cloning the repository, run ```sudo node example/snake/server/server.js```.
+Then open up http://localhost/snake.html in a couple different windows.
+If you prefer not to use port 80 (that's the reason for sudo), then open up example/snake/server/server.js and change the port there.

 Working with tap.io
 ===================